aka The Community Garden

 (this will take you to Paypal)

-The Town Green, Clifton Wood, otherwise known as Ambra Vale East Community Garden is a small area of land which was first claimed for the community in 1980 and registered as a Town Green in 2004.
-The Green is dearly loved by the local community who have tended it for the lastthirty years but is open to all.
+The Town Green was first claimed for the community in 1980 and registered as a Town Green in 2004.
+The Green is dearly loved by the local community who have tended it for the last thirty years and it is open to all.

 You can see the full history of the Town Green dating back to the 18th Century here.